19th March 2019

 The project meets twice a week and has more than 30 regular attendees.
 It not only provides respite for carers but a refuge for older men – some with early onset dementia.
 They also repair notice boards, vintage motorbikes and playgrounds.
 Their latest activity is making benches for Cumbria Wildlife Trust.

-The vast number of projects, managed by Northern Fells Group, has received more than £122,000 in grants administered by Cumbria Community Foundation since 2004.
+The vast number of projects, managed by Northern Fells Group, has received almost £200,000 in grants administered by Cumbria Community Foundation since 2004.

 Libby Graham, Fundraising Coordinator, said: “The support offered by Cumbria Community Foundation and the grant aid we have received over the last 13 years, has been invaluable to the organisation and the communities of the seven parishes we serve.
 It has enabled the Northern Fells Group to pilot new initiatives, to expand our services and has provided the sustained continuity required to build and support our volunteer base, to ensure that our services are of the highest quality and to help us to continue to meet the changing needs of our users.”